Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Numerical studies

 With the above metrics, we compare the performance of the PCPG and the PCCA.
 The PCPG leads to

 The PCCA leads to

-Thus the PCPG results in better travel efficiency and ride comfort, thanks to its early response realized by the ego vehicle predictive capability on vehicle 2 strategies, enabling the ego vehicle to plan ahead and to take necessary and moderate maneuvers in advance.
+Thus the PCPG results in better adherence to the desired trajectory, thanks to its early response realized by the ego vehicle predictive capability on vehicle 2 strategies, enabling the ego vehicle to plan ahead and to take necessary and moderate maneuvers in advance.
 In contrast, in the PCCA, the ego vehicle simply reacts to the instantaneous states and actions of vehicle 2, and does not have a capability to predict vehicle 2 future behaviors or to plan ahead.

 Next let us consider limited control authority for the ego vehicle, i.e., $a_{x,1}(t)\in[-3,3]$ $m/s^2$ and $a_{y,1}(t)\in[-3,3]$ $m/s^2$.
 Specifically, if $a_{x,1}(t)$ or $a_{y,1}(t)$ from \eqref{PCCA} is larger than $3$ $m/s^2$ (resp., less than $-3$ $m/s^2$), we make the ego vehicle implement $3$ $m/s^2$ (resp., $-3$ $m/s^2$).
 In this case, due to the late response and the bounded action space, a collision happens if the ego vehicle employs the PCCA.
 The performance is similar to Figure \ref{PG_stupid}.